-All students that are "car tag" will be escorted by a teacher to the designated locations at 2:55.
+All students that are "car riders" will walk to their designated locations at once their car tag number has been called.
 Parents will be issued a car tag to hang from their rearview mirror.
-Anyone who comes through the car line to pick up a child MUST have the school car tag.
+Anyone who comes through the carline to pick up a child MUST have the school car tag.
 If they do not have the tag, they will have to park and to come into the front office of the school, show ID and sign the child out.
 Please do not get out of your vehicle in the pick up lane.
-We will load all cars in the coned area and stop traffic until all children are safely in their cars.
-Then the next 8 vehicles will enter the loading zone.
+If you need to buckle your child in a car seat, please pull up past the last cone; this will allow us to keep the line moving at a steady pace.